 The Counseling Center recognizes that the COVID-19 pandemic presents unique challenges as students navigate their college experience this academic year.
 It is especially important for students to care for their emotional health and well-being during times of change and uncertainty.
 We strongly encourage students to stay connected to their support systems and to access the many resources available for support at Lafayette.

 The Counseling Center offers a variety of services and resources to support students during their college experience.
 During the COVID-19 pandemic, Counseling Center services will be provided remotely via telehealth.
-All scheduled appointments will be conducted by secure video call or telephone.
-Students can schedule an initial appointment with a counselor by calling 610-330-5005.
+Scheduled appointments will be conducted by secure video call or telephone.
+Students can schedule an initial appointment with a counselor by calling 610-330-5005 or may request an appointment by emailing email@example.com.
 To support the health and safety of our community, we ask that you do not come to the office to schedule an appointment.